Our Approach

 Who this work is for

 This approach is designed for anyone who works within an organization, school, or community group and wants to contribute to a culture where more people can thrive.
 No particular background, ideology, or prior training is required.
-The one premise is simple: every person ought to be able to thrive as who they are — and to behave in ways that make that possible for others.
-That’s the starting point for everything we build.

 Ways to Engage with this Work